0x444454/mandelbr8/README.md

 The VIC-II chip in the C64 and C128 only allows 4 colors for each 4x8 block in multicolor bitmap mode:
 - 1 common background color, shared by all blocks.
 We use black (Mandelbrot set color).
 - 3 custom colors.
 - Each color is selected from a fixed palette of 16 colors.
-If the Kawari version of the VIC-II is found, we redefine the palette with a nice gradient.

 The TED chip in the Plus/4 and C16 also allows only 4 colors for each 4x8 block in multicolor bitmap mode, but with further restrictions:
 - 2 common background colors, shared by all blocks.
 We use Black (Mandelbrot set color) and Light Gray.